-The Carl Albert Congressional Research and Studies Center announces the Capitol Scholars Program, a public service learning opportunity for the spring semester.
-Approximately 15 OU undergraduate students will be placed in politics- and/or policy-related internships in and around the Oklahoma Legislature.
-The Capitol Scholars Program provides a unique learning opportunity for a cohort of undergraduates who will experience first-hand the process of public policymaking in the state of Oklahoma.
-The internship experience will be enriched through weekly seminars and briefings with state leaders.
+The Carl Albert Congressional Research and Studies Center offers the Capitol Scholars Program, a public service learning opportunity for the spring semester.
+Approximately 15 OU undergraduate students are placed in politics- and/or policy-related internships in and around the Oklahoma Legislature.
+The program provides a unique learning opportunity for undergraduate students who experience first-hand the process of public policymaking in the state of Oklahoma.
+The internship experience is enriched through weekly seminars and briefings with state leaders.

-Capitol Scholars will be placed in assignments with the Legislature, with state agencies, interest groups or the media and be expected to work about 20 hours a week.
-Capitol Scholars will develop professional experience and skills, gain insights into the Oklahoma legislative process and policy issues, and obtain intimate knowledge of the legislative session and state government.
+Capitol Scholars are placed in assignments with the Legislature, state agencies, interest groups or the media, and are expected to work about 16 hours a week.
+Capitol Scholars develop professional experience and skills, gain insights into the Oklahoma legislative process and policy issues, and obtain intimate knowledge of the legislative session and state government.

-Students will be placed in institutions and organizations that run the policy-making process for the State of Oklahoma.
-Each student will be required to work 20 hours per week.
-These half-time internships will be served in such places as:
+Students are placed in institutions and organizations that run the policy-making process for the State of Oklahoma.
+Each student is required to work 16 hours per week.
+The internship assignments are in such places as:

 - Oklahoma House

 - Interest groups and associations

 - Media outlets

 Students are required to enroll in P SC 4033 (Capitol Scholars), and enrollment in P SC 3910-002 (Government Internship) is optional.

 Review of applications begins Friday, Nov.
 9, 2018.